-A) Keep the overhead expenditures low so that we can keep our counseling rates low.
+A) Keep the overhead expenditures low so that Ross can keep his counseling rates low.

 To some this may seem like an odd way to meet for counseling but on Maui it has worked well for the last 10 years.
 Often after the initial meeting most clients enjoy not meeting in a "clinical setting".
 The location, setting and any concerns for confidentiality will be discussed and agreed upon before meeting.

-5) Once all the office paper work is completed, the client(s) and Ross will meet at a chosen location for counseling.
+5) Once all the office paperwork is completed, the client(s) and Ross will meet at a chosen location for counseling.
 At that time the client can begin to share the reasons they are seeking counsel and the goals they hope to accomplish.
-Often clients benefit by coming to a session with brief notes to help them stay focused so that they can accomplish their goals.
+Often clients benefit by coming to a session with a list of questions and personal notes to help them stay focused so that they can accomplish their goals.

 6) The client should be aware that Ross usually takes a lot of written notes during a session.
 If the client so desires, the therapist can read them their notes.
 These notes belong to the therapist and may not be given out without a court order.
 These notes are kept in a secure location for five years and then are destroyed.

 7) Paper, pen and a clipboard are usually available for those clients who wish to take personal notes during the session.
 Clients are encouraged to bring a folder or notebook to hold their personal notes and homework.